Mental Health

 A Success Story: Progress Through Relationship-Building Therapy

 Consider a hypothetical case of Nandini, a young woman from Bijnor who has struggled with AvPD for years.
-In her therapy sessions, she starts with small challenges, such as holding brief eye contact or initiating casual greetings.
+In her therapy sessions in Bijnor, she starts with small challenges, such as holding brief eye contact or initiating casual greetings.
 Over time, Nandini builds up to joining social events and even making a few friends.
 Through a combination of trust-building and exposure therapy, Nandini begins to experience life without the weight of constant fear.
 Her story illustrates the transformative potential of relationship-building therapy for AvPD.

 How Family and Friends in Bijnor Can Support Those with AvPD